 - Hotel Christine in Landstuhl offers free breakfast and a fitness center.
 All rooms have a kitchenette.
 The hotel is a short ride from Ramstein AB and a 3-minute walk to the Landstuhl train station.

-These hotels may have better access to the many things to do near Kaiserslautern than staying on base.
+These civilian hotels have better access to the many things to do near Kaiserslautern than staying in base lodging.

 7. Ramstein has a base shuttle.